opengeospatial/ogcapi-tiles/README.md

 ## Introduction

-This GitHub repository contains the new revision of the [OGC](http://opengeospatial.org)'s Web Map Tile Service standards for requesting tiles (both vector tiles and maps tiles; and eventually coverage tiles) of geospatial information on the web.
+This GitHub repository contains the new revision of the [OGC](http://opengeospatial.org)'s Web Map Tile Service standards for requesting tiles (vector tiles, map tiles, coverage tiles, and potentially eventually additional types of tiles) of geospatial information on the web.
 It is a complete rewrite of previous versions, focusing on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components.

 This is the CURRENT working version of this initiative.